NRSA expresses optimism in the reduction in road clashes | News Ghana

 He said road crashes, injuries and deaths could not be eliminated completely, but they were motivated by sustenance and maintenance to do better in terms of the reduction.

-The Acting Director-General was speaking during an NRSA stakeholder’s meeting in Accra.
+The Acting Director-General was speaking at an NRSA stakeholder’s meeting in Accra.

-The statistics revealed that a total of 3,340 cases were recorded between January to March 2023, a 15.06 percent reduction compared to the same period in 2022.
+The statistics revealed that 3,340 cases were recorded between January to March 2023, a 15.06 percent reduction from the same period in 2022.

 Mr Adonteng said the Authority was looking forward to enhancing their road safety campaigns, engagements with the media, public, stakeholders, especially transport operators.

-Mr Adonteng, however, said the power given to the Authority was not to apprehend more traffic offenders, but to ensure that institutions are forthcoming in responding to road safety issues.
+Mr Adonteng, however, said the power given to the Authority was not to apprehend more traffic offenders, but to ensure that institutions were forthcoming in responding to road safety issues.

-“We have also installed trackers and devices that will enable us to monitor their behaviors in traffic, should we see that they are going beyond speed limits, it will record automatically, which means that we are now deploying systems, technology that will enable us do more than we are doing now,” he added.
+“We have also installed trackers and devices that will enable us to monitor their behaviours in traffic, should we see that they are going beyond speed limits, it will record automatically, which means that, we are now deploying systems, technology that will enable us do more than we are doing now,” he added.

 Mr Adonteng said the implementation of the Ll had started and they would use more practical solutions to road safety management.

-He said ‘’ the issues of streetlights, road signs and markings, we are going to take that on board, the potholes where we get the complaint from the general public are all now going to be looked at differently using the law.”
+He said, “the issues of streetlights, road signs and markings, we are going to take that on board, the potholes where we get the complaint from the public are all now going to be looked at differently using the law.”

 Mr Jermaine Nkrumah, Chairman, NRSA called for the establishment of Unions or Associations for owners of private car to enable the Authority to engage them to aid in decreasing road crashes.